To best utilize this help section it is recommended that you open it in a separate tab or window for quick reference.

 Introduction and Main Menu

-Minutes are searchable primarily by date.
+Council Minutes are searchable primarily by date.
 If you know the exact date you may enter it under the date text box.
 The format is “MM-DD-YYYY.”
-The keyword search box useful if you do not know the exact date, the format is “YYYY-MM-DD,” this box allows you to seach by entering the year only or the year and month.
+The keyword search box useful if you do not know the exact date, the format is “YYYY-MM-DD,” this box allows you to search by entering the year only or the year and month.
 If you do not know the date you may search by the full text search option.
 This is accessed by clicking on the advanced search link.
-If you desire to bring up all of the minutes you may leave the search boxes empty and press enter.
+If you wish to bring up all of the minutes you may leave the search boxes empty and press enter.

 If it is desirable, you may input the year and bring up every ordinance under that year.
 The full text search works exactly the same as it does for the minutes.
 Finally, you may enter your search under file notes, it yields much more accurate results, but is only searchable by the titles and keywords of the ordinances.

 Resolutions are found with the ordinances, and thus, follow the same search guidelines.
 The only difference is the format, all resolutions will have an “R” in between the year and ordinance number, hence, the format is “YYYY-R-NN.”
+Resolutions prior to 1976 will be formatted as “YYYY-R-NNN”.

 Choosing your document